 Remove on a plate once cooked and keep aside.
 Add the remaining oil to the pan and cook the other breasts as well.

-Add the ingredients to make the sauce that is ½ cup lemon juice, 1 tsp lemon zest, 2 tsp minced garlic, 1 tsp red chili flakes, 1 tsp Italian seasoning, and salt & pepper to taste to the same pan in which we cooked the chicken.
+Add the ingredients to make the sauce that is ½ cup lemon juice, 1 teaspoon lemon zest, 2 teaspoon minced garlic, 1 teaspoon red chili flakes, 1 teaspoon Italian seasoning, and salt & pepper to taste to the same pan in which we cooked the chicken.
 I used a different pan for cooking the sauce and realized my mistake later.
 All the flavors are in the bits of chicken sticking to the pan in which we fried it.
 We don’t want to lose those flavors.

 Cook on medium heat until the sauce is reduced to ⅓rd, 10-12 minutes.

-Add 6 tbsp cold butter (cut into 1 inch cubes) to the pan and cook until everything comes together, 3-4 minutes.
+Add 6 tablespoon cold butter (cut into 1 inch cubes) to the pan and cook until everything comes together, 3-4 minutes.

 Transfer the cooked chicken breast to the serving plates.
 Pour the sauce over the chicken pieces.
 Garnish with parsley and serve hot.